TharangaKumara/drone-manager/README.md

 # drone-manager
-Sample project for MusalaSoft to manage drones to delivery medications
+Sample project for MusalaSoft to manage drones to delivering medications